th3corinthian/th3corinthian/README.md

 ## Hi there 🕵🏻‍♂️
-I'm Corinthian.
+Hi, I'm Corinthian.
 I am a student studying cybersecurity.
 In my free time I learn about operating system internals, pentesting, malware, cryptography, and offensive security.

 I am a lover of thinkpads, the grateful dead, the bass, chess, video games, and mtg.
 I also am an aspiring demoscener, I make demos for modern hardware, as well as for the C64, and Amiga 500/1200.
 I hope to someday make video games as well.